DoubleCouponDay/Chunkus/README.md

 build C code, then Rust code, then run `sudo docker build` on a Linux machine. once the image is built, deploy it to your docker hub registration.

-to use docker-compose on your computer, You will need to install OPENSSL 1.1.1
+to use docker-compose on a linux computer, You will need to install OPENSSL 1.1.1

 Fill in the blanks in the dockercompose.yml file to pass the environment variables into the container.